Jodi Metres, Studio Owner, ERYT 200

 I discovered yoga in 2001 after a difficult move and transition period.
-Coming from an adolescence and early adulthood of not trusting or appreciating my body, I was astonished at how the yoga practice seemed to crack me open and bring me face to face with myself.
+I was astonished at how the yoga practice seemed to crack me open and bring me face to face with myself.
 With regular practice, I was feeling more at home in and trusting of my body, which became the portal to greater self discovery and care.
-I was eager to share the benefits of yoga with others, and attended the Bikram training in Fall 2002, then discovered and fell in love with Yin Yoga shortly after that.
-I taught Bikram and Yin Yoga for ten years in the San Francisco Bay Area, before moving to Oregon four years ago with my husband and 2 children.
+I was eager to share the benefits of yoga with others, and attended the Bikram training in 2002, then discovered and fell in love with Yin Yoga shortly after that.
+I taught Bikram and Yin Yoga for ten years in the San Francisco Bay Area, before moving to Oregon five years ago with my husband and 2 children.
 I believe it is my path to be a lifelong student of yoga and to be of service to others through yoga.
 Over the years, I have had the privilege of studying with many wonderful teachers and learned to teach several styles of yoga; I am trained in Yin Yoga and meridian theory, Buddhist meditation and yoga philosophy.
 I have completed a 200 hour Vinyasa Flow training, and most recently a 100hour Yin & Yang Yoga and Mindfulness Training.
 I feel such gratitude for all my teachers and for the many ways that yoga has supported me through the rigors of adulthood and parenting.
-For several years, it was a dream of mine to own a yoga studio and create a positive, supportive environment for students to grow, connect and thrive.
+My vision for Bonfire is to create a positive, supportive environment for students to grow, connect and thrive.
 I feel so grateful to now have this opportunity to serve our community through yoga.
 I truly look forward to working with you and welcome you to Bonfire Hot Yoga!